csdurfee/csdurfee.github.io/content/le-simulation.md

 ### LeRight way

 The right way to identify LeBron-alikes is probably to use a similarity metric that I didn't invent.
-The fg percentages after 0..5/5 makes are sort of like a probability distribution.
-There's a lot of work in statistics and machine learning around deciding whether could this data come from this distribution?
+The fg percentages after 0,1,2...5/5 makes are sort of like a probability distribution.

+In statistics and machine learning, we are often fitting a theoretical distribution to the actual observed data.
 Is it a good representation of the observed data?
 Do their distributions have the same sort of shape?
 The standard measure is relative entropy, also known as [KL divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence).

-If we normalize the shooting percentages and compare them to LeBron's, players with a low relative entropy should show the same tendency to shoot better when they're shooting worse than average over their last 5, and vice versa.
+If I normalize the shooting percentages and compare them to LeBron's, players with a low relative entropy should show the same tendency to shoot better when they're shooting worse than average over their last 5, and vice versa.

 For example, LeBron's last 5 percentages are:
 ```